If Google Teaches an AI to Draw, Will That Help It Think?

 Eck and Ha are building something closer to a chess-playing AI than an AI that could figure out and play the rules any game.
 To Karpathy, the scope of their current work seems limited.

 But there are some reasons to think that line drawings are fundamental to the way humans think.
 The Googlers are not the only researchers who have become intrigued by the power of sketches.
-In 2012, Georgia Tech’s James Hayes teamed up with Technische Universität Berlin’s Mathias Eitz and Marc Alexa to create a dataset of sketches as well as a machine learning system for identifying them.
+In 2012, Georgia Tech’s James Hays teamed up with Technische Universität Berlin’s Mathias Eitz and Marc Alexa to create a dataset of sketches as well as a machine learning system for identifying them.

 For them, sketches represent a form of “universal communication,” something all humans with standard cognitive functioning can do and have done.
 “Since prehistoric times, people have rendered the visual world in sketch-like petroglyphs or cave paintings,” they write.
 “Such pictographs predate the appearance of language by tens of thousands of years and today the ability to draw and recognize sketched objects is ubiquitous.”